jsmrcaga/adventofcode/README.md

 ```

 ## Writing your scripts:

+Inside every "day" folder you should have a file called `script.js`

 > Your scripts _should_ export a function, but if they don't they'll just be run
 when `require`d by the runner.